HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Numerical Results

 \section{Numerical Results}

-In this section, we validate our theoretical findings and demonstrate the empirical performance of HyDeFuse.
-Specifically, we provide numerical results on global convergence and the convergence rate, assess the proposed denoiser CasKD in comparison to existing denoisers, and benchmark HyDeFuse against various classical and state-of-the-art fusion methods.
+We validate our theoretical results and demonstrate HyDeFuse in practice.
+We present numerical results on global convergence and convergence rate.
+We compare the proposed CasKD denoiser with existing ones and benchmark HyDeFuse against both classical and state-of-the-art fusion methods.